unnus/unnus/content/email-series/lookalike-in-healthcare.md

 <p>

-Now, I’m aware, the values/missions statement above are noble, undoubtedly so.
+Now, I’m aware, the statement above are admirable, undoubtedly so.
 </p>
 <p>